KF Aerospace connects all employees with JostleTV

 VP Corporate Services

-If you’re considering adding JostleTV to your intranet, the team at KF Aero advised communicating the upcoming change to your staff ahead of time.
+If you’re considering adding JostleTV to your package, the team at KF Aero advised communicating the upcoming change to your staff ahead of time.
 And don’t forget to ask for staff feedback in the first weeks to see how the TVs are being received, if the content is relevant, and if the TVs are in the right spots.
-Finally, essential for any intranet is a solid content strategy to make sure new content is being shared and there’s a balance between the personal and business-focused content.
+Finally, essential for any employee platform is a solid content strategy to ensure that new content is being shared and that there’s a balance between personal and business-focused content.

 Interested in JostleTV?
 Learn more